hdShang/arxiv-daily/docs/cs-CV/2025-11-06/papers/251104779v1-eetnet-a-cnn-for-gaze-detection-and-tracking-for-smart-eyewear.md

 ---
 layout: default
-title: EETnet: a CNN for Gaze Detection and Tracking for Smart-Eyewear
+title: "EETnet: a CNN for Gaze Detection and Tracking for Smart-Eyewear"
 ---

 # EETnet: a CNN for Gaze Detection and Tracking for Smart-Eyewear